porech/roborock-oucher/README.md

 In all of this README I will talk about "Roborock" to mention the robot.
 This is just for simplicity: the instructions apply to all the compatible models.

 ## How do I install this?
 First of all, you need to have a rooted Roborock.
-Please refer to [this wiki page](https://valetudo.cloud/pages/installation/roborock.html) or search on the Internet about how to root your device.
+Please refer to [this page](https://valetudo.cloud/pages/installation/roborock.html) or search on the Internet about how to root your device.
 It's quite easy, but we won't offer support for this, sorry. :)

 Clone or download this GIT repository, and enter its folder from your terminal.